georgealexakis/hybrid-chat-application/README.md

 # Hybrid Chat Application

-Arduino Distitributed Chat is a web application, that is enabling the communication between users via chat.
+Arduino Distributed Chat is a web application, that is enabling the communication between users via chat.

 ## Table of Contents